bugtester7/2048/README.md

 Click [here][gm] for the game!

 ### Requirements:
-You need to install selenium before running the script:
+You need to install Selenium before running the script:
 ```python
 sudo pip install selenium
 ```